qianze/fashion-mnist/README.md

 * Enable widgets: `jupyter nbextension enable --py --sys-prefix widgetsnbextension`
 * Launch jupyter notebook: `jupyter notebook`

-### After Workshop:
-1. Add your completed code to a repository on your own Github account
-2. Create a new "issue" in the repository
-2. Tag either @lucashu1, @jdormuth, or @ASzot so that we can check you off
 =======
 # fashion-mnist
 >>>>>>> c3db542e146c051455e4eab0ea757bb57f6e9c8d